openscan-lsm/OpenScan-Hardware/book/obba.md

 ## On modularity

+We want the optical systems we build to be modular and to be documented in a fashion that clearly exhibits the modularity.
+In a modular system,

+- It is easier to understand the whole system because each component is abstracted and the interrelationship between them is made explicit.
+- Changing a specific component or aspect of the system is less likely to require changes to the whole.
+This is not only beneficial for initial development, but facilitates adoption/adaptation by others as well as open, collaborative development.
+- The skills and knowledge required to assemble the system are easier to clarify.

-Modularity is sometimes confused with being composed of components that present specifically engineered interfaces that plug into a system, in the manner of Lego blocks or Tinkertoy sets.
-That is one useful way to achieve interchangeable subsystems, but comes at a cost: any new component must first be reengineered to work with the specific interface before it is integrated.
-This can be a hurdle when prototyping a technique.
+Modularity is sometimes confused (in this writer's opinion) with being composed of components that present specifically engineered interfaces that plug into a system, in the manner of Lego blocks or Tinkertoy sets.
+That is one very useful way to achieve interchangeable subsystems, but comes at a cost: any new component must first be reengineered to work with the specific interface before it is integrated.
+This can be a hurdle when prototyping a technique or when the goal is not to develop a marketable product but to build an instrument that can be used to collect data in your own lab.

-TODO: Term this "stackable" design?
-See if it well describes existing approaches.

-TODO: The other extreme is that "anything built from component parts is modular" in a sense.
-What makes modularity useful is the ability to work on, or replace, components without affecting the rest of the system (at all, or more than is unavoidable).

 A different tradeoff can be made by consciously making use of what might be called _universal interfaces_: interfaces that are simple and so widely used